 Shopping notes: The Mazda6 came as a sedan or hatchback for 2008.
 A four-cylinder (24 mpg) or V-6 (20 mpg) paired with a manual or automatic.
 Like in the related Ford Fusion, both engines have smooth revving but modest overall oomph.
 Six airbags and antilock brakes were standard, but an electronic stability system wasn’t available.

 2007 Nissan Altima

-Lead-footed sedan shoppers have their chariot in the Altima, whose engines (a capable four-cylinder or big V-6) employed manual or responsive continuously variable automatic transmissions.
+Lead-footed sedan shoppers have their chariot in the Altima, whose engine (a capable four-cylinder or big V-6) employed manual or responsive continuously variable automatic transmissions.
 The fourth-gen Altima suffered a noisy, firm ride for its class, particularly with the sport-tuned SE trim.
 But Nissan matched strong power with unexpected fuel efficiency, and the V-6 could pair with a stick shift, a sloppy but energetic combination.
-Used examples are rare, but they're out there.
+Used examples are rare, but they’re out there.

 Shopping notes: Six airbags were standard, but antilock brakes were optional on four-cylinder trims (an impressive 26 mpg), and Nissan confined the electronic stability system as an option on V-6 cars (22 mpg but with premium gas recommended).
 The automaker sold the Altima Hybrid (34 mpg) in California and a few Northeastern states, but a handful of used examples have spread across the country.